bcgov/pdfmagic/readme.md

  There is a cookie returned from the POST which needs to be given in order to retrieve any data from the server.

+## Openshift
+There are build and deploy configs in `/openshift/templates`

+They can be copy pasted into the openshift web console.

+Its important to deploy the Flask before the Celery

+There needs to be at least one container of each running.

+I don't know how this scales or if this is the right configuration, I would look into putting both containers in one pod down the road perhaps.